stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 # 11. Open for Business? <a name="Open_for_Business"/>
 When should a country or a state consider opening for business?
-Many people are concerned with the possibility of an increased number of COVID-19 deaths if countries or states open too soon.
+Many people are concerned with the primary effects of COVID-19, namely the possibility of an increased number of COVID-19 deaths if countries or states open too soon.
+However what are the secondary effects of COVID-19, and what are the possible issues related to quarantine?
+Are there other factors that maybe we should consider that are more lethal than COVID-19?
 Let’s look at the data for a few data points to compare and contrast this issue.

 ## 11.1 COVID-19 Secondary affects

 ### 11.1.1 Mental Health
-What are the risks of a quarantine?
 The [New England Journal of Medicine](https://www.nejm.org/doi/full/10.1056/NEJMp2008017) notes that quarantine often increases problems related to mental health.
 The [American Psychiatric Association](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=4&ved=2ahUKEwjcvqX8z4zpAhUCSq0KHd2zC1sQFjADegQIBRAB&url=https%3A%2F%2Fwww.psychiatry.org%2FFile%2520Library%2FPsychiatrists%2FAdvocacy%2FFederal%2FMental-Health-2020-A-Presidential-Initiative-for-Mental-Health.pdf&usg=AOvVaw3D_fCutRhha_75XDfvPjlD) notes that 47 million Americans (1 in 5 adults) suffer from mental health issues.
 The [Didi Hirsch Suicide Hotline](https://didihirsch.org/media/recent-coverage/oc-register-suicide-help-hotline-calls-soar-in-southern-california-over-coronavirus-anxieties/) published a call volume increase of 8,000% from February 2020 to March 2020, with a precipitous increase in actual suicides over last year.
-This is statistically significant!
+An 8,000% increase is statistically significant!

 ### 11.1.2 Economic Stability: Debt-to-GDP
 What are the risks of of closing businness, decreasing Gross Domestic Product (GDP) and increading debt through stimulis packages?
-What is the breaking point for an economy, and the early signs of a recession or collapse?
+What is the breaking point for an economy, and what are the early signs of a recession or collapse?
 - According to a [World Bank study](https://elibrary.worldbank.org/doi/abs/10.1596/1813-9450-5391) the tipping point for any economy is 77% debt-to-GDP.
 - The current [USA debt](https://www.treasurydirect.gov/NP/debt/current) is $24.8 trillion.
 - The current [USA debt-to-GDP](https://www.bea.gov/data/gdp/gross-domestic-product) ratio is 110%.

-This is statistically significant!
+A debt-to-GDP of 110% is statistically significant!

 ## 11.2 Examples and Counter-Examples